About our supply chain work

 Research, breeding and development of a commercially viable hazelnut adapted for the Upper Midwest has been underway for over 10 years.
 As perennial plants, hazelnuts provide myriad benefits to the ecological and agricultural landscape.
 This study, funded in part by RSDP, analyzed the Upper Midwest hazelnut industry, providing insight into potential successes and pitfalls of this new agricultural crop.

-This project attempts to leverage cross-disciplinary University of Minnesota expertise to build networks between researchers, farmers, culinary professionals, food entrepreneurs, and food/agricultural businesses interested in growing, testing, and piloting University of Minnesota developed and improved specialty crops.
+This project draws on cross-disciplinary University of Minnesota expertise to build networks between researchers, farmers, culinary professionals, food entrepreneurs, and food and agricultural businesses interested in growing, testing and piloting University-developed and improved specialty crops.